E84081210/AreaDetecion_CounterAndTracker/README.md

 - YOLOv4

     - Tracker needs the exact position of object, which means we have to apply object detection first.
 The exact position of object will return from it.
+The exact position of object will return from it.

 - TensorRT